thecodenomad/warchest/README.md

 with the api key, and then proceed to calculate the total net profit for the supported keys (currently only DOGE and SHIB).

-`WARCHEST_CONFIG` is meant to skip the querying of available coins' transactions, this is still a WIP and doesn't do anything helpful for execution (only useful for dev).
+> NOTE: `WARCHEST_CONFIG` is meant to skip the querying of available coins' transactions.
+> this is still a WIP and doesn't do anything helpful for execution (only useful for dev).

-There is also a makefile target to help make execution easier:
+There is also a Makefile target to help make execution easier:

 `make run`